 We test a range of readily available single-use (disposable) and rechargeable batteries to see which deliver the best power and which deliver the best value.
-Lithium and alkaline batteries are similar as far as functionality goes for your electronic devices.
-Lithium batteries have a higher capacity, slightly higher initial voltage and a longer shelf life.
+Lithium and alkaline batteries are similar as far as functionality goes for your electronic devices, but lithium batteries have a higher capacity, slightly higher initial voltage, and a longer shelf life.

 We've been reviewing batteries (rechargeable and single use) for over a decade and we've adjusted our test method over that time to keep it both rigorous and practical.
 Electronic tech has evolved over the years but the consumer's need for good dependable AA and AAA batteries remains strong.

 While we test most products in our own labs, battery testing requires particular facilities and equipment that unfortunately we don't have space for.
 So batteries are one of the few products we send to another expert lab, which tests them according to our requirements.

 With so many to choose from, what makes us choose one battery to test over another?
 As with most of our product testing, our aim is to test the most popular brands and types on the market and what you're most likely to see in shops.

 We survey manufacturers to find out about their range of products, we check market sales information, and we also check for any member requests to test specific batteries.
 From this information we put together a final list that goes to our buyers, who then head out to retailers and purchase each product, just as a regular consumer would.
 We do this so we can be sure the batteries are the same as any consumer would find them and not 'tweaked' in any way.

 The batteries are tested in a rig and monitored by a computer.
 Each of the batteries is discharged into a fixed load – the load is 24 Ohms for the low discharge test, and 2 Ohms for the high discharge test.